 Uninstall Driver

-As promised, Microsoft resolved this problem in 20H2 and newer versions with the KB5014699 service pack update.
-As such, updating Windows is an easy way to resolve this issue.
-Here are the steps for this:
+Microsoft resolved this problem in 20H2 and newer versions with the KB5014699 service pack update.
+So, if you’re running a buggy Windows version older than 20H2, updating Windows could resolve this BSOD:

 control update